 Tactical aviation assets are managed through the Tactical Helicopter Unit (THU).
 The unit uses a variety of helicopters to support HRT and the field SWAT teams.
 THU’s pilots are trained to fly in various environments and weather conditions.
 Their mission profiles include arrest and assault force delivery, medical evacuation, vehicle interdiction, and other profiles supporting tactical operations.

 Training, logistics, intelligence, and communications also play an integral part in supporting tactical operations.
 The Tactical Support and Intelligence Unit’s (TSIU) mission is to provide operators with the necessary support and equipment to successfully complete operations.
 In addition, analysts are available to coordinate specific collection activities during operational deployments and to provide timely information to deployed personnel.
-The Operations and Training Unit (OTU) provides oversight for all the FBI’s tactical assets by coordinating training programs to maintain the core skills necessary to support the FBI’s tactical mission and providing operational support to HRT and the field SWAT program.
+The Operations and Training Unit (OTU) provides oversight for all the FBI’s tactical assets by coordinating training programs to maintain the core skills necessary to support the Bureau’s tactical mission.
+OTU also provides operational support to HRT and the field SWAT program.